department-of-veterans-affairs/va.gov-team/design/content/content-work-list.md

 - [ ] Create link list for global footer (5 in total)

 #### Create IA mapping for each benefit hub
-- [ ] Determine how 2nd, 3rd, and 4th level content maps to each benefit hub
+- [x] Determine how 2nd, 3rd, and 4th level content maps to each benefit hub - Links to Site Maps: https://github.com/department-of-veterans-affairs/va.gov-team/tree/master/design/content
-- [ ] Move around static content pages, as needed
+- [x] Move around static content pages, as needed
-- [ ] Create updated benefit IA so future content has a place to go
+- [x] Create updated benefit IA so future content has a place to go
 - [ ] Determine how to handle user experience for authenticated links (including hub, menu, and homepage links)
-  - Create new static content pages for authenticated links (if that’s the chosen design solution)
+- [ ] Create new static content pages for authenticated links (if that’s the chosen design solution) - List of pages needed here: https://github.com/department-of-veterans-affairs/va.gov-team/blob/master/design/content/new-content-pages.md

 #### Build new ‘Health and Benefits’ and ‘About VA’ URL schemata for VA.gov, and maximize VA.gov SEO
 - [ ] Determine root URLs for each benefit hub and update URL schema for each benefit hub to reflect new benefit IA